 7- ERPNext as a Hospital Information System (HIS)

-ERPNext is a quite new ERP in comparison with the other listed in this article, but it's gaining more ground every day, There is not enough information about how many customers are using it for healthcare, however, it has already begin used by more than 3000 countries around the world.
+ERPNext is a quite new ERP in comparison with the other listed in this article, but it's gaining more ground every day, There is not enough information about how many customers are using it for healthcare, however, it has already being used by more than 3000 countries around the world.

 ERPNext was built on a mixed technology stacks as Python, NodeJS, using MySQL and many other libraries as Redis, which makes it unique, it has its own development tools and framework which is based on it, as well as extensive documentation for end-users and developers.
 Though it does not have marketplace yet, though its ready for hospitals with the current modules.